yehuya/jQuery-form-validataion-ajax/README.md

 If form is valid it will send the form via ajax to the url, else it will return error with your validation-text as placeholder.

 ###Notice
-* if input is invalid the plugin add css class - 'inputError' to the input.
+* If input is invalid the plugin add css class - 'inputError' to the input
-* you must use jQuery for this plugin
+* You must use jQuery for this plugin
+* The 'name' of the input is the GET / POST key for ajax